uncopied/smart_contract/README.md

 1. The first transaction sends the royalties to the creator
 2. The second transaction sends the NFT to the new buyer.
 3. The third transaction is a call to the stateful smart contract
+4. The fourth transaction is the transaction where the new buyer pays the previous buyer for the NFT.

 # Order Of Transactions For A Royalty Transaction To Take Place
 - An atomic transaction that creates an asset with default frozen true and also a stateful smart contract which stores the price of a single unit of the NFT, the percentage gain on any transfer of this NFT along with the address of the creator